-1. What should you look for when choosing your Turmeric for dogs?
+1. What should you look for when choosing your turmeric for dogs?

-- Turmeric for dogs must be of medicinal quality; culinary Turmeric is produced for taste not the quality of the Curcuminoid compounds.
+• Turmeric for dogs must be of medicinal quality; culinary turmeric is produced for taste not the quality of the curcuminoid compounds.

 • Check that it’s sustainable and grown using responsible practices.

-- Look for standardised quantities of the Curcuminoids (the active part of the root).
+• Look for standardised quantities of the curcuminoids (the active part of the root).

 2. Can the body easily use it?
 How to effectively supplement turmeric in dog food

 Turmeric is thought amongst herbalists to be a very safe herb.
 Although, it is important to discuss its use with your veterinarian before you give it to your pet, especially if they are taking any medication or about to undergo elective surgery.

 5. What is curcumin and is it important?

-There are 3 main Curcuminoids of which 80% of this is the most well-known ‘Curcumin’.
+There are 3 main curcuminoids of which 80% of this is the most well-known ‘curcumin’.
 Curcumin is thought to be the ‘active’ part of the plant however it is important to note that the whole herb exhibits activities superior to curcumin alone.

-Taking the whole herb means you not only get the Curcuminoids but also all the other compounds that make up Turmeric.
+Taking the whole herb means you not only get the curcuminoids but also all the other compounds that makeup turmeric.
 This corresponds with a widely held belief of herbal medicine called synergy, and qualified herbalists will usually always prescribe the whole herb rather than compounds extracted from it.